creationyun/TransferTimetable/README.md

 2. From the second line to the end, you can enter trains' destinations and arrival times.

-This program recognizes files as separated by spaces, so if they have spaces, enter them with underscores (_).
+This program recognizes the file contents as separated by spaces, so if they have spaces, enter them with underscores (_).

 If you want to look for several example files, please refer to the sample files listed below.

-## Sample timetable files
+## Sample Timetable Files

 Timetable directory structure is as follows: